-LSWs are authorized to practice social work which includes social services to individuals, groups or communities in any one or more of the fields of social casework, social group work, community organization for social welfare, social work research, social welfare administration or social work education.
-LSWs may engage in clinical social work practice, as long as it is not conducted in an independent practice as defined by law.
+LSWs are authorized to practice social work which includes social services to individuals, groups or communities in any one or more of the fields of social casework, social group work, a community organization for social welfare, social work research, social welfare administration or social work education.
+LSWs may engage in clinical social work practice, as long as it is under the direct supervision and control of a licensed clinical professional.
+LSWs may not create an independent private practice and engage in clinical social work.
+There are additional billing restrictions and fields that require an LCSW, so please consult your employer or billing entity if you have concerns.